 I was the founder of The National Clean Air Green Tour.
 The Green Tour ran from 2007 to 2011, working with many Fortune 500 companies promoting the sustainability portion of their products.
 I spoke at many national green conferences, and I’m the winner of the National Green Summit Award for my efforts.
 The National Clean Air Green Tour planted millions of trees, rebuilt parks, and cleaned up hundreds of miles of roadways.
 The Tour is what made me venture into marketing because so many large advertising agencies were taking advantage of green companies.

-I am the founder and inventor of the world-famous porta-potty advertising wrap.
-I hold multiple patents for this type of advertising, check it out here , I’ve worked with the PGA, PGA Champions Tour, NASCAR, Indy Racing and latest campaign was for Paramount Pictures movie “Bad Grandpa” with Johnny Knoxville.
+I am the founder and inventor of the world-famous porta potty advertising wrap, and I hold multiple patents for this type of advertising (check it out here).
+I’ve worked with the PGA, the PGA Tour Champions, NASCAR, and IndyCar, and my latest campaign was for the Paramount Pictures movie Bad Grandpa with Johnny Knoxville.